-Planning Justification Report (February 2017): This study reviews the land use planning merits of the proposed development and concludes that it represents good planning and will contribute in a positive way to the future growth and quality of life in the City of Barrie.
+Planning Brief (February 2017): This brief reviews the land use planning merits of the proposed development and concludes that the proposal is consistent with the Hewitt's Secondary Plan.

-Pedestrian Circulation Plan (February 2017): This plan provides an overview of where dual and single sidewalks are proposed to be located, based on the recommendation of Jones Consulting Ltd. In general, collector streets are proposed to have sidewalks on each side, and all local streets are proposed to have sidewalks on at least one side of the street.
+Pedestrian Circulation Plan (January 2017): This plan provides an overview of where dual and single sidewalks are proposed to be located, based on the recommendation of KLM Planning Partners Inc. In general, collector streets and streets leading to schools are proposed to have sidewalks on each side, and all local streets are proposed to have sidewalks on at least one side of the street.
 The final placement of sidewalks will be addressed through the draft plan of subdivision process.

-Stage 1-2 Archeological Assessments (March 2014): This study provides an overview of the survey of the land, including where test pits were taken and where a visual survey was completed.
-The results confirmed that no archaeological resources were found.
-No further studies are required and it will be a condition of draft plan of subdivision approval that the report be accepted into the Ontario Public Register of Archaeological Reports by the Ministry of Tourism, Culture and Sport.
+Archeological Assessment (Stage 2) (August 2015): This study provides an overview of the survey of the land, including where test pits were taken and where a visual survey was completed, and found no archaeological resources.
+Confirmation has been received from the Ministry of Tourism, Culture and Sport the report has been accepted into the Ontario Public Register of Archaeological Reports.